bhnord/activities/README.md

 Outdoor movie night!
 Featuring Black Panther (PG-13).
 <a href="https://www.eventbrite.com/e/movie-night-black-panther-tickets-1261594395799" target="_blank">info link</a>

+### Cisco Brewers Seaport Popup 2025

+**04/18 04:00PM - 10/13 11:00PM @ Cisco Brewers Seaport**
+Cisco Brewers Seaport is open April 18, 2025 until October 13, 2025.
+<a href="https://www.ciscobrewers.com/" target="_blank">info link</a>

 ### Boston Marathon Expo

 **04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
 The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
 <a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

+### Boston Marathon Fan Fest

+**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
+Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
+<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>

 ### Boston Marathon Finish Line Entertainment